pts/tinyveracrypt/README.txt

 The decrypted volume will be available as /dev/mapper/truecrypt1 (or 2 etc., specify --slot).

-The recommended TrueCrypt version is 7.1a (released on 2012-02-07).
-The latest release, 7.2 can also open encrypted volumes.
+The recommended TrueCrypt version is 7.1a (released on 2012-02-07, archived on https://truecrypt71a.com/).
+The latest release, 7.2 can also open encrypted volumes, but it can't create new ones.

 Alternatively, if you have cryptsetup >= 1.6.7 installed, run this: